lsrdg/tatoeba-karini/README.md

 | -d               | Download files (`links` or `sentences`) from Tatoeba.org in order to perform offline searchs                            | 1                  | -d [FILE]                               | `$ tatoeba-karini -d links`              |

-## TODO list

-- [x] Open Tatoeba.org from the command line
-- [x] Query even if [offline](https://tatoeba.org/eng/downloads)
-- [x] Create a command to list all language's abbreviations used by Tatoeba
-- [x] Search Tatoeba.org by sentence's ID
-- [x] Fetch data back to the shell (in instead of opening the browser)
-- [ ] Create a Vim/Neovim plugin and enjoy it o/
-- [x] Download and uncompress files as needed
-- [ ] Improve performance, clean the code of everything

 ### Notes

 About the commands and their current state: